Continue reading for our analysis...

-Even with their size, mako sharks are able to breach the water, and sometimes grab prey from below.
-Large sharks like great whites that can weigh over 2,000 lbs are also able to breach out of the water, and it is an amazing sight to see.
+Even with their size, mako sharks are able to breach the water and sometimes grab prey from below.
+Large sharks like great whites that can weigh over 2,000 pounds are also able to breach out of the water, and it is an amazing sight to see.
 Sharks are able to swim fast, and their jumping ability is why they can land on boats like in the video.

 Sharks attacking boats may sometimes occur when crossing their waters.
 Confused when swimming, sharks may be attracted to boats because of their shadows, vibrations, and the electrical pulses they give off.

 There are thousands of species of sharks that live in the ocean, and they have roamed the earth’s water for 400 million years.
-You may not want to get an up-close view of a shark like these fishermen did, but they are amazing fish.
+You may not want to get an up-close view of a shark as these fishermen did, but they are amazing fish.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.